Dress Parade

 Dress Parade is a 1927 American silent romantic drama film produced by William Sistrom and Cecil B. DeMille and distributed by Pathé.
 The film stars William Boyd and Bessie Love, and was directed by Donald Crisp.
 Although it is based on a story by Major Robert Glassburn, Major Alexander Chilton, and Herbert David Walter, the plot is essentially the same as West Point, produced at MGM in 1928.

 Dress Parade is preserved at the Berkeley Art Museum and Pacific Film Archive and the UCLA Film and Television Archive, and has been released on home video by Grapevine Video.

 Production

 For authenticity, many scenes were filmed at West Point.
-Actress Bessie Love was so impressed by her time on location that she penned an unpublished novel based on her experiences, Military Mary.
+Actress Bessie Love was so impressed by her time on location that she wrote an unpublished novel based on her experiences, Military Mary.

 Plot

-Civilian Vic Donovan (Boyd) visits West Point, and falls for beautiful Janet Cleghorne (Love), daughter of the commandant (Geldart).
-He successfully wins an appointment to the academy, where he and Stuart Haldane (Allan), another cadet, vie for Janet's affection.
+Civilian Vic Donovan visits West Point, and falls for beautiful Janet Cleghorne, daughter of the commandant.
+He successfully wins an appointment to the academy, where he and Stuart Haldane, another cadet, vie for Janet's affection.
 Their competition escalates, nearly resulting in Haldane's dismissal, but Donovan takes responsibility, and Janet falls in love with him.